j-ros/datasciencecoursera/README.md

-# datasciencecoursera
+# Readme

-Repo for the Data Science course on Coursera
+Repository for exercises in the [Data Science specialization](https://www.coursera.org/specializations/jhu-data-science/) on Coursera.

-First push from RStudio